Defining THC-Free CBD Oil: Find Out How Some Tinctures May Actually Have More THC Than a Marijuana Joint

 Read this blog post before shopping for a CBD product.

-Note: This blog post was last revised on June 7.
+Note: This blog post was last revised on January 2nd, 2020.

-The truth about CBD consumption is that dosage varies drastically between individuals due to inconsistent instructions from manufacturers as well as the strength desired by consumers.
-Some CBD research documents have reported using doses of CBD ranging from 5mg to over 1000mg in various human studies.
-Although CBD oils are usually consumed on the order of drops or a few milliliters, some people may take half or all of a 30mL bottle to receive their personally desired effects.
-Even at these high concentrations, CBD is non-toxic, and consumers are at liberty to consume however much they want of a product at a given time.
-However, consuming very high doses of CBD oil can be problematic because many products also contain THC even if they claim to be free of THC often aren’t.
+The truth about CBD consumption is that dosage varies drastically between individuals due to personal preferences and inconsistent instructions from manufacturers.
+Some CBD research documents have reported using doses of CBD ranging from 5mg to over 1000mg.
+Although CBD oils are usually consumed on the order of drops or a few milliliters, some people may take half or all of a 30mL bottle to receive their desired effects.
+Even at these high concentrations, CBD is non-toxic and customers are at liberty to consume at will.
+However, ingesting large quantities of CBD oil can be problematic because, as previously discussed, products that claim to be free of THC often aren’t.

 How to Calculate the Total Amount of THC in a CBD Oil With Less Than 0.3wt% THC

 We will use the Certificate of Analysis above in Figure 2 as a reference for a CBD oil which is under the legal THC limit at 0.24% THC by weight.
 The “Conc.” column, which stands for, “Concentration” indicates there are 2.34 milligrams of THC per milliliter of CBD oil.
 The method for calculating this is shown below.

 0.24g/100mL x 1000 = 240mg/100mL = 2.4mg/mL

 Water has a density of 1g/ml, but the density of oil varies between 0.93g/mL to 0.98g/mL based on the type and viscosity of the oil.
 The equation below compensates for the difference in density.

 2.4mg/mL x 97.5% = 2.34mg/mL